omerkr0/quiz-app-js/README.md

 # quiz-app-js
-Quiz application I made with JavaScript
+[You can find the live version](https://omerkr0.github.io/quiz-app-js/) of the Quiz application I made using JavaScript and bootstrap here.